 Click on Events for details of the meetings, walks and other activities organised by our member societies.

 Click on Groups for links to our member societies, and details of what they do and how you can contact them.

 Click on Archive for back copies of ALHA publications “Quest” and “Avon Past”.

 The end of August Update is now available, and is packed with good and interesting reading.
 It can be downloaded here.

-Previous Newsletters, and monthly updates, are all available for download at the Archive section of the website.
+Previous Newsletters, and monthly updates, are all available for download in the Archive section of the website.

 Click on the file you want.

 If your group is a member of ALHA and you would like to see events listed, please send them to the webmaster.
 Please also contact if you have events before the end of August that are still taking place.